New Zealand Again Tops The Corruption Perceptions Index

 Over the past nine years New Zealand has vied with Denmark and Finland to be the first-ranked country with the least corrupt public sector.

 "Doing the things that make it possible to maintain this position over time has been good for our economy and good for our democracy.
-It is hard won, but easily lost, as can be seen from the ranking of other countries.We can't be complacent."
+It is hard won, but easily lost, as can be seen from the ranking of other countries.We can't be complacent," Mrs Tolley adds.

 COVID-19